tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

 When editing a profile, you can select what callers the profile should "answer" to.
 For example, you can generate furigana when focus is lost but not when a note is added.

+## Pitch accent style

+Pitch accent style can be configured in "AJT" > "Japanese Options" > "Pitch Accent" > "Style".
+The following styles are built-in:

+* `javdejong`.
+  The style used in the original Japanese Pitch Accent Anki add-on by `javdejong`.
+  Low accents aren't marked, high accents are marked with an `overline`.
+* `u-biq`.
+  The style used to show pitch on the [u-biq website](https://accent.u-biq.org/).

+The last option, `None` allows you to configure your own style using CSS classes in your Note Type's Styling section ("Anki" > "Tools" > "Manage Note Types" > "Cards" > "Styling").
+You can define CSS rules for the following classes:

+* `.low`.
+Low accent, e.g., an underline.
+* `.low_rise`.
+Low accent, then rise.
+* `.high`.
+High accent, e.g., an overline.
+* `.high_drop`.
+High accent, then drop.
+* `.nasal`.
+Nasal sound, e.g., shown in a different color.
+* `.devoiced`.
+Devoiced sound.

 ## Audio files

 AJT Japanese can add audio files from accent dictionaries to Anki cards.